What is considered a high-quality mature egg for vitrification?

 Who is qualified to be an Egg Donor?

-Not all women can make Egg Donations.
-Although Egg Donor programs vary in the qualities they look for, certain criteria are quite general.
-Some rules are put in place for legal reasons, while other policies are made to raise the chances that a pregnancy will occur and that the process will be safe for the egg recipient and the donor.
-Only around 5% of our Egg Donor candidates actually end up being approved to donate their eggs due to our stringent requirements and protocols.
+Not all women can be qualified to be a Donor.
+Although Egg Donor programs vary in the qualities they look for.
+Certain criteria are quite general.
+Some rules are put in place for legal reasons.
+Some policies are made to raise the chances that a pregnancy will occur.
+To make sure the process will be safe for the egg recipient and the Donor.
+Generally, qualified egg donors are women between the ages of 19-32 with a healthy medical history, normal ovarian function, and good mental and physical health.
+They must also pass medical and psychological screening tests.
+They should be willing to commit to the egg donation process, which can involve daily injections and multiple doctor’s visits.
+Only around 5% of our candidates actually end up being approved to donate their eggs due to our requirements for being an egg donor.

 How much information do you offer about the Egg Donors?